 With best-practice processes and patient-centric technology in place, complete registration information and intake forms can be captured before the visit and prior authorizations can be secured before scheduling, making billing and payment faster and more efficient.
 At each point in the process, professional, compassionate service agents are available to assist patients who need help to validate insurance, understand current coverage, consider additional coverage options that may be available, or understand payment options.

 When health systems engage patients early in the process, they can consistently meet them where they are with both digital and human interactions.
 For some patients, the digital-first approach is not only comfortable but also preferred.
 They easily fill out pre-registration and intake forms, take care of payments and manage accounts for their entire family on their own.
 They may only call the service center for very complex situations.
 For patients who are less tech-savvy, compassionate and knowledgeable agents efficiently explain balances, verify insurance and answer questions, while offering a guided tour of the digital platform to encourage future digital engagement.

 Leading with intuitive, digital self-service tools, and supporting patients with personalized customer service when needed, drives more digital engagement.
-With this patient-centric approach, R1 health system partners double digital self-service adoption, increase net-new cash by 40% or more and write off fewer accounts to bad debt – all while achieving net promoter scores of 45 or more.
+With this patient-centric approach, R1 health system partners double digital self-service adoption, reduce cost to collect by up to 30% and write off fewer accounts to bad debt – all while achieving 10% revenue lift across patient AR.